Denial of Peter: Context

 The New Testament descriptions of Peter's denial depict the drama of the incident.
 Peter's antagonists in the discussion of his discipleship progress from a maid, to a maid plus a bystander, to a whole crowd.
 His denial progresses from a plea of ignorance, to a denial plus an oath and then to cursing and swearing with a total denial that he ever knew Jesus.
 The significance of three denials lies in its superlative force; it underscores the disciple's resolve to deny Jesus (see Biblical numerology).
 The sound of the rooster then brings a shock to Peter that Jesus had predicted the three denials.

 This episode has been seen as an incident that sheds light on the unique role of Peter and sets him apart from the other disciples, just as in the Gospel of Mark in which the angel tells the women to "go and tell his disciples and Peter" about the resurrection of Jesus.
 In this episode, as often elsewhere in the Gospel of Mark, Peter acts as the focus of the apostles, and an essential Christological image is presented: the denials of Peter contrast with the frank confessions of Jesus in his trial by the Sanhedrin, portraying his faithfulness as prophet, Son and Messiah.

 The triple denial of Peter is the impetus for the three repetitive questions made by Jesus to Peter at the Sea of Galilee after his resurrection, "Simon, son of John, Do you love me?"
 Although originally interpreted by Peter as a rebuke for his three denials (also due to the use by Jesus of his old name "Simon"), this event became later viewed as a redemptive act by Jesus, allowing Peter to publicly declare in front of his fellow disciples that he truly did love his Lord and thus become fully restored to his faith community.

 The three 'denials' are also present in a Gnostic source, the Gnostic Apocalypse of Peter from the Nag Hammadi library, but the roles are reversed in the context of meditation and seeing inner vision of the Master.
 In the Gnostic Apocalypse of Peter, Jesus denies Peter "three times in this night" as not ready for inner sight, 72,5.
 Both details of "three times" denied and "in this night" being present suggests a relationship to the canonical portrayal of the Denial of Peter.

+Historicity

+Most New Testament scholars accept the historicity of the Denial of Peter.
+According to Maurice Casey, the Gospel of Mark's narrative of Peter's denial is largely historical, as the church would not have created such an embarrassing story.
+John P. Meier agreed that the denial of Jesus by Peter after he was arrested is historically accurate.